iterative/dvc.org/content/docs/command-reference/exp/save.md

 ## Description

-Provides a way to capture the current state of your <abbr>workspace</abbr> as an
+Provides a way to save a snapshot of your <abbr>project</abbr> as an
 <abbr>experiment</abbr>.
 This lets you quickly start tracking, [comparing],
 [plotting], and [sharing] experiments after making any project changes (e.g. retrain an ML model).